RayWhit/SQL_Performance/Readme.md

 ?.
 3. 2024 konec zkouškového období.

 # Notes
+Notes for getting all containers set up correctly.

 ## Cockroachdb

-After running dokcer compose, run
-    docker exec -it roach1 ./cockroach init --insecure for one-time initialization.
+After running dokcer compose, run: "docker exec -it roach1 ./cockroach init --insecure" for one-time initialization.
 Even if you add or remove a node you don't have to run this again as long as the database is running.

-Use
-    docker exec -it roach1 grep 'node starting' cockroach-data/logs/cockroach.log -A 11 to check the startup parameters of the cluster.
+Use "docker exec -it roach1 grep 'node starting' cockroach-data/logs/cockroach.log -A 11" to check the startup parameters of the cluster.

+Use "cockroach workload run movr --duration=5m" in node1 container for a test of cluster.